-Many people claim to have had near-death experiences, but there is no way that we can know for sure which ones are valid.
-It is reasonable to assume that, if God allowed Paul to be caught up into the third heaven, and if Stephen saw Jesus standing at the right hand of the Father before he died, then there may be those today who have been permitted to have a glimpse of what lies beyond this life.

-Our faith, however, must rest on God's Word and not an experience.
-After all, there are those who would have us believe that everyone, regardless of their beliefs or regardless of the life they lived, will be welcomed by the brilliant light and ushered into a peaceful eternity.
+Many people claim to have had near-death experiences, but there is no way to know valid ones.
+It is reasonable to assume that, if God caught up Paul into the third heaven (2 Corinthians 12:2), and if Stephen saw Jesus standing at the right hand of the Father before he died (Acts 7:56), then there may be those today who have been permitted to glimpse what lies beyond this life.
+Some would have us believe that everyone, regardless of their beliefs or lifestyle choices, will be welcomed by the brilliant light and ushered into a peaceful eternity.
 However, this does not agree with Scripture.
-Jesus personified both love and truth.
-He did not hold anything back from His disciples.
+Satan seeks to counterfeit true accounts and dupe some into believing that all roads lead to God.
+We must remember that Satan is a deceiver, the father of lies, and described as an angel of light.
+Some near-death stories may glorify God, and they could be true, but our faith must rest upon what God has spoken in His Word.

-While we wait for the return of Christ, our job as Christians is to rescue people from Satan's control so that they should not be separated from God for eternity and sent to a place called Hell.
+While we wait for the return of Christ, our mission as Christians is to rescue people from Satan's control so that they will not be separated from God and sent to a place called Hell.
 Every person is deeply loved by God who does not want any to perish, but everyone to come to repentance (2 Peter 3:9).
 But what if they don't?
 What if they die without coming to know Christ?
 What if they are unresponsive to God's message of love and good news?
 At the Second Coming of Christ, He will separate the sheep (believers) from the goats (non-believers), and Jesus said twice that the punishment would be for eternity: